-Waste from the coffee you drank this morning at McDonald's may soon end up in a brand new Lincoln Continental.
-Reebok's new shoe offering next year is made from plants.
+Waste from the coffee you drank this morning at McDonald's may end up in a brand new Lincoln Continental.
+Reebok's new shoe offering this year is made from plants.
 These are just two examples of an increasing number of eco-friendly products by companies working toward a circular economy.

 Ford Senior Technical Leader of Sustainable Materials Debbie Mielewski remembers the day she walked into her lab with a giant cup of coffee.
 "I looked at it and said there must be waste associated with this."

 She was right.
 A call to the McDonald's sustainability team resulted in some samples of coffee chaff.
 Chaff is the really thin skin that comes off of the bean during the roasting process.
 After two years of research, Ford determined it could be used in headlight housing.
 Third-party companies including Competitive Green Technologies and Varroc Lighting Systems, now process the chaff, turn it into pellets and mold it.

 Turns out chaff has even better heat properties than the previous material, talc, a mineral that had to be mined.
 Eventually Ford will equip all vehicles with the special headlight housing.
 The Lincoln Continental will roll off the assembly line with them by year's end.